nemo-cluster/jumphost/README.md

 ### sudo

-Adds the group defined in `sudo/vars/main.yml` to the sudo file.
-Users in this group should be able to use `sudo`.
+Adds the user defined in `sudo/vars/main.yml` to the sudo file.
+This user should be able to use `sudo`.

-> ***WARNING:*** ONLY ADD ADMIN USER TO THIS GROUP!
+> ***WARNING:*** ONLY ADD ADMIN USER TO SUDOERS!

-### autoupdate
+### autoupdate (RHEL/Debian)

 Enables the automatic update of the system.
 Since the host has minimal installation, you can upgrade all packages without any problems.
-If you want to ensure that Ansible is not upgraded and only security updates should be installed automatically, change `upgrade_type` to `security`.
+ONLY FOR ALMA AND ROCKY: If you want to ensure that Ansible is not upgraded and only security updates should be installed automatically, change `upgrade_type` to `security`.

 ### ssh